ydahal1/ydahal1/jokes.md

-A cannibal is someone who is fed up with people.
+What did the beaver say to the tree?
+It's been nice gnawing you.

 [
-Sun Aug 23 00:18:56 UTC 2026
+Mon Aug 24 00:18:23 UTC 2026
  ]